top of page

 British Museum EA 5640

-The work named Kemyt (The Compendium), an Egyptian word meaning "what completes, completion", or "what is completed", is mentioned in the 12th dynasty's (circa 1950 BC) The Satire of Trades, so it must be older than that, suggesting Kemyt was a standard text in the 12th dynasty.
-The greetings in Kemyt, found at the beginning of a letter it contains, are characteristic of formal letters dated to the 11th dynasty (circa 2000 BC), where the origin can be derived.
+The work called Kemyt (The Compendium), an Egyptian word meaning 'that which is completed' or 'that which is completed', is mentioned in the 12th dynasty's The Satire of Trades (c.
+1950 BC), so it must be older than that, suggesting that Kemyt was a standard text in the 12th dynasty.
+The greetings in Kemyt, found at the beginning of a letter it contains, are characteristic of formal letters dated to the 11th dynasty (c.
+2000 B.C.), from which its origin can be deduced.

-The surviving copies are written in vertical columns divided by spacing lines, in red paint, rather than in horizontal lines written from right to left, which was the norm during the New Kingdom (James,2003,147-148).
-The appearance of the signs used is old fashioned, characteristic of early Middle Kingdom period.
-Why have more ostraka with portions of Kemyt survived than those bearing parts of any other literary text?
-There might be several reasons for that: the text of Kemyt is not particularly interesting (it is a model letter), so perhaps it was in its simplicity and in its lack of difficulties for the young scribe that it could have been used for scribal beginners.
+The surviving copies are written in vertical columns divided by space lines, in red colour, rather than in horizontal lines written from right to left, which was the norm during the New Kingdom (James, 2003, 147-148).
+The appearance of the characters used is old-fashioned, characteristic of the early Middle Kingdom period.
+Why have more ostraca with parts of Kemyt survived than those with parts of other literary texts?
+There may be several reasons for this: the text of Kemyt is not particularly interesting (it is a model letter), so perhaps its simplicity and lack of difficulty for the young scribe meant that it could have been used by novice scribes.

-It could have been used as the first reader from which the student learned to handle the hieratic script both in reading and writing.
-Thanks to its standard formulae and expressions the exercise was easy to learn and hard to forget making the work ideal for instructional purposes.
+It could have been used as the first reader from which the student learnt to read and write the hieratic script.
+Thanks to its standard formulae and expressions, the exercise was easy to learn and hard to forget, making it ideal for teaching purposes.

-The signs on this limestone ostrakon are rather clumsily written.
+The characters on this limestone ostrakon are rather awkwardly written.
 The opening greeting, known to thousands of ancient schoolboys, reads:

 Your state is like living a million times!